NBC logo: Snake logo (1959–1975)

-Laramie era: 1962
+Laramie era (1962)

-In 1962, on Laramie, a new version of the Peacock opening logo was introduced in which the bird fanned its bright plumage against a kaleidoscopic color background (with the eleven melded feathers shrinking and separating into the peacock's form).
-As with the 1956 Peacock, this logo appeared at the start of every NBC color telecast, as all NBC shows eventually began airing in color, it was generally used only to open those shows that were produced by NBC itself, such as The Tonight Show Starring Johnny Carson.
+In 1962 on Laramie, a new version of the Peacock opening logo was introduced in which the bird fanned its bright plumage against a kaleidoscopic color background (with the eleven melded feathers shrinking and separating into the peacock's form).
+As with the 1956 Peacock, this logo appeared at the start of every NBC color telecast; as all NBC shows eventually began airing in color, it was generally used only to open those shows that were produced by NBC itself, such as The Tonight Show Starring Johnny Carson.
 It was, however, seen on the NBC airings of The Wizard of Oz as well as on the broadcast of Peter Pan, which had been videotaped at NBC Studios (NBC had previously telecast live versions of Peter Pan in 1955 and 1956 on the anthology Producers' Showcase).
-The "Laramie Peacock," named for the series which introduced it, used the same "living color" tagline as the first peacock, but the accompanying music was a soft, woodwind-based number, Mel Brandt provided the voiceover.
-It was revised further in April 1968, the music was slightly rearranged and the animation shortened by a few seconds, Another version, with Vic Roby announcing, "Now, a special program in living color on NBC," was unveiled for use on specials during this same period.
-It was shortened further in 1975, when the peacock was retired.
+The "Laramie Peacock," named for the series which introduced it, used the same "living color" tagline as the first peacock, but the accompanying music was a soft, woodwind-based number, with Mel Brandt providing the voiceover.
+It was revised further in April 1968, the music having been slightly rearranged and the animation shortened by a few seconds.
+Another version, with Vic Roby announcing, "Now, a special program in living color on NBC," was unveiled for use on specials during this same period.
+It was shortened further on December 31, 1975, when the peacock was retired.

 The "Laramie Peacock" made special appearances throughout the ensuing years, mostly in a retro-kitsch context or to commemorate a significant broadcast event on NBC.
 It was used to promote the network's coverage of the NASCAR Cup Series race held at Darlington Raceway in the Florence, South Carolina region from 2015 to 2020, when it was the series' annual throwback round, where many racecars featured a throwback motif.
 The Peacock also made an appearance before the premiere of The Tonight Show with Conan O'Brien in 2009.
 The "Laramie Peacock" has also been used by local stations: the sequence was shown at the beginning of Pittsburgh Dad's Guide to Christmas, a special aired on Pittsburgh NBC affiliate WPXI on December 19, 2014.

+On December 6, 2024, in celebration of the 60th anniversary of Rudolph the Red-Nosed Reindeer, as well as its return to NBC after over 50 years of annual airings on CBS, the "Laramie Peacock" logo made a brief return as a nod and tribute to its original broadcast, though shortened to 3 seconds.
+Additionally, the logo also made appearances during that year's airings of Frosty The Snowman and How the Grinch Stole Christmas!.